15 things to do in Malta

 It was back in June 2010 when I took flights to Malta from Brindisi to enjoy this lovely island for a couple of days with some friends.
 I had never thought Malta was such a cool place with so many interesting things to explore.

 You’ll find that flights to Malta (particularly from Europe) are quite cheap, since the island is very well-connected with a number of low-cost airlines, such as Ryanair visiting the island.
 The local airline (AirMalta) has also been increasing the number of cities which are connected to Malta by direct flights.
-You can book your holidays to Malta through portals such as ChoiceHolidays for fantastic package deals on great combinations of hotels and flights.

 15 things to do in Malta: